Omnium Gatherum (album)

-Omnium Gatherum is the 20th studio album and first double album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, released on 22 April 2022.
+Omnium Gatherum is the twentieth studio album and first double album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, released on 22 April 2022.
 The album was announced on 8 March 2022 and made available for pre-order on 22 March.
-It marked the first studio release where all band members are playing together live since the onset of the COVID-19 pandemic.
+It marked the first studio release where all band members played together live since the onset of the COVID-19 pandemic.
 As with previous releases, the album features music of numerous genres, including psychedelia, progressive rock, heavy metal and synth-pop, as well as the band's first experiments with hip hop.
 It received generally positive reviews, although critics were divided on its length and consistency.

 Background and recording

-During the production of Fishing for Fishies, the band recorded at a house owned by members of Tropical Fuck Storm.
-The two bands together recorded a jam session informally titled "Hat Jam" (named after the hats worn by the various members of the bands during the session) - footage of which appeared in the How to Gut a Fishie behind-the-scenes documentary uploaded on 21 April 2019.
-Elements of the "Hat Jam" were taken by both bands, with King Gizzard incorporating elements of the jam into Omnium Gatherum's first single "The Dripping Tap" while Tropical Fuck Storm incorporated elements into their joint EP with King Gizzard, Satanic Slumber Party.
+During the production of the 2019 album Fishing for Fishies, the band King Gizzard & the Lizard Wizard recorded at a house owned by members of Tropical Fuck Storm.
+The two bands together recorded a jam session informally titled "Hat Jam" (named after the hats worn by the various members of the bands during the session) – footage of which appeared in the How to Gut a Fishie behind-the-scenes documentary uploaded on 21 April 2019.
+Elements of the "Hat Jam" were taken by both bands, with King Gizzard incorporating elements of the jam into Omnium Gatherum's first single "The Dripping Tap" while Tropical Fuck Storm incorporated elements into their 2022 joint EP with King Gizzard, Satanic Slumber Party.
 A limited-edition vinyl, titled Hat Jam, was also released featuring both "The Dripping Tap" and Satanic Slumber Party.

-On 29 May 2021, a teaser for the album Butterfly 3000 was included by the band on a video for their live album Live in Sydney '21.
+On 29 May 2021, a teaser for the 2021 album Butterfly 3000 was included by the band on a video for their live album Live in Sydney '21.
 It contained a 15-second snippet that was believed to be a clip from the record.
 However, the music in the clip did not end up appearing anywhere on the record, and instead was an extract of the then unreleased Omnium Gatherum track "Magenta Mountain".
 That same day Live in Sydney '21 was released through the band's bootleg program, the 7th live recording in the program, and the 9th album overall.